apache/mxnet/docs/get_started/index.md

 makes symbolic execution fast and memory efficient.
 The MXNet library is portable and lightweight, and it scales to multiple GPUs and multiple machines.

-Please choice the programming language for the rest of this document.
+Please choose the programming language of your choice for the rest of this document.

 <div class="btn-group opt-group" role="group">
 <button type="button" class="btn btn-default opt active">Python</button>